Carcraftz/speedlearn-cli/README.md

 - `main.go`: Main application logic and CLI interface
 - `convert.go`: Functions for video download and conversion to MP3
 - `transcribe.go`: Functions for audio transcription using the Groq API
+- `notes.go`: Functions for generating notes using the Anthropic Claude API
 - `Makefile`: Build and management commands

 ## Development